Vinelab/bowler/README.md

 2. Create the `App\Messaging\Handlers\AnalyticsDataHandler.php` in `App\Messaging\Handler` directory.

 - Now in order to listen to any queue, run the following command from your console:
-`php artisan bowler:consume`, you will be asked to specify queue name (the queue name is the first parameter passed to `Registrator::queue`).
+`php artisan bowler:consume`, you need to specify the queue name and any other optional parameter, if applicable to your case.

 `bowler:consume` complete arguments list description: